astampoulis/website-source/content/blog/makam-tutorial-01.md

   eval Expr Value,
   syntax.run expr ValueStr Value.
 ```

+So what we do is that we first parse the concrete string; evaluate the expression
+to a value; and pretty-print the resulting value into concrete syntax.

 We can now issue queries to try out our whole implementation so far.
 Note that
 this query block is editable, so you can try your own queries as well: